vbodev/vbodev.github.io/content/en/Development Tools/GIT/Use case and examples.md

 ---
-title: Use Case Scenario and Examples
+title: Use case and examples
 ---
 ## Use Case Scenario
 ### 1. Tasks in the System